Greece: Here are the 20 best Greek holiday islands is written by The editorial staff, RejsRejsRejs.

 Rhodes and Karpathos

 The two largest islands in the Dodecanese are Rhodes and Karpathos.
 Rhodes is full of ancient history, and already in antiquity the island was an excursion destination.
-It was here that of the 7 wonders of the world from antiquity stood - namely the Colossus of Rhodes; a bronze statue the size of the Round Tower.
+It was here that of the 7 wonders of the world from ancient times stood - namely, the Colossus of Rhodes; a bronze statue the size of the Round Tower.

 The colossus is no longer there, but you can easily get your desire controlled if you are to relics from antiquity.
 At that point, Rhodes delivers to the fullest.